SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/index.md

 Parse operators allow you to extract fields from log messages within a query manually and on an ad-hoc basis.

-For best practices use Parse operators to build [Field Extraction Rules](/docs/manage/field-extractions) to automatically extract field values and use them to extend your query.
+For best practices, use Parse operators to build [Field Extraction Rules](/docs/manage/field-extractions) to automatically extract field values and use them to extend your query.

 In this section, we'll introduce the following concepts: